elastic/anonymize-it/README.md

 In addition to the above settings, for more fine-grained control over the anonymization, you can also set the following class attributes for `Anonymizer`:
 1) `user_regexes`, which is a dict with entries like `{"regex.name": "regex"}`.
 These regexes are used to redact PII (apart from secrets, which is already taken care of) from the `sensitive` fields
 2) `keywords`, which is a list like `["keyword1", "keyword2"]`.
-Documents containing any of the keywords are dropped.
+Documents containing any of the keywords in any of the `sensitive` fields are dropped.

 # Adding Masks